reactioncommerce/reaction-docs/developer/testing/testing-tutorial.md

 # Writing tests
 ## Types of tests

-Currently our test suite consists of two types of tests: Integration (what Meteor calls "full app") and Acceptance tests.
+Currently our test suite consists of two types of tests: **Integration** (what Meteor calls "full app") and **Acceptance** tests.
 Here are the major differences:

--   Integration tests run server-side and test server-side functionality aginst the entire app running.
+- **Integration**  tests run server-side and test server-side functionality against the entire app running.
 All parts of the app are loaded before the tests are run but the app is not available during testing.

--   Acceptance tests (also called "Black Box" tests) test RC functionality from the client-side and attempt to test functionality "as a user".
+- **Acceptance** tests (also called "Black Box" tests) test RC functionality from the client-side and attempt to test functionality "as a user".
 These require special tools to be able to remotely control a browser.